Mondo Generator: Dead Planet (2006–2007)

 In July 2006, it was reported that Perrier and Thomas had exited the band under unknown circumstances.
-Oliveri then renamed his band "Nick Oliveri and the Mondo Generator" and signed to Mother Tongue Records, who released the new album, Dead Planet: SonicSlowMotionTrails in the UK and Europe in September 2006.
+Oliveri later renamed his band to Nick Oliveri and the Mondo Generator and signed to Mother Tongue Records, who released the album, Dead Planet in the UK and Europe in September 2006.
 Touring members of the band included Ian Taylor on guitar, and Hoss Wright, former drummer who recently rejoined the band after leaving in early 2007 to join The Exies.

 On March 21, 2007, they were added to Ozzfest 2007 as one of the non-rotating acts on the Second Stage.
 Their invite and subsequent tour with Ozzfest was thought by many to be a direct slap at Homme, who rejected offers for Queens of the Stone Age to tour in the 2007 lineup.
 The rejection sparked a war of words between Sharon Osbourne and Homme, and shortly after, Mondo Generator accepted QOTSA's slot.
 Ozzfest began on July 12, and on July 26, Oliveri released a statement announcing that the band had left the tour due to things "out of [his] control".
 It was announced on July 28 that their spot would be filled by DevilDriver.
-After which Mondo Generator went on a U.S. tour supporting Turbonegro.
+After which Mondo Generator went on a US tour supporting Turbonegro.

-Suburban Noize Records released the album under the shortened title "Dead Planet" in the United States on July 17, 2007.
+Suburban Noize Records released the album under the shortened title "Dead Planet" in the US on July 17, 2007.
 On September 25, 2007, courtesy of Suburban Noize Records, Mondo Generator was the featured band on Poison Tree Records Compilation called Road to Nowhere.